-The distribution of the Offer Document, this Prospectus and the allotment or issue of New Shares in jurisdictions other than the United Kingdom and the Netherlands may be restricted by law.
-No action has been taken by Just Eat plc or the Company to obtain any approval, authorization or exemption to permit the allotment or issue, as applicable, of the New Shares or the possession or distribution of the Offer Document and this Prospectus (or any other publicity material relating to the New Shares) in any jurisdiction, other than in the United Kingdom and the Netherlands.
+The distribution of the Scheme Document, this Prospectus and the allotment or issue of New Shares in jurisdictions other than the United Kingdom and the Netherlands may be restricted by law.
+No action has been taken by Just Eat plc or the Company to obtain any approval, authorization or exemption to permit the allotment or issue, as applicable, of the New Shares or the possession or distribution of the Scheme Document and this Prospectus (or any other publicity material relating to the New Shares) in any jurisdiction, other than in the United Kingdom, the Netherlands and the United States.

-The implications of the Combination for the Just Eat Shareholders resident in, or nationals or citizens of, a Restricted Jurisdiction or who are nominees, custodians, trustees or guardians for, citizens, residents or nationals of a Restricted Jurisdiction may be affected by applicable legal requirements of jurisdictions outside the United Kingdom and the Netherlands.
+The implications of the Combination for the Just Eat Shareholders (or nominees of, or custodians or trustees for Just Eat Shareholders) not resident in, or nationals or citizens of, the United Kingdom and the Netherlands may be affected by applicable legal requirements of jurisdictions outside the United Kingdom and the Netherlands.
 It is the responsibility of such shareholders to satisfy themselves as to the full observance of the legal requirements of the relevant jurisdiction in connection therewith, including the obtaining of any governmental, exchange control or other consents which may be required, the compliance with other necessary formalities and the payment of any issue, transfer or other taxes or duties or payments due in such jurisdiction.
 Any failure to comply with such legal requirements may constitute a violation of the securities laws of any such jurisdiction.

-The Company may (and, in respect of any Just Eat Shareholder that the Company determines in its sole discretion is an Ineligible US Holder, will), under the terms of the Takeaway.com Offer, determine that New Shares (or interests therein, including Just Eat Takeaway.com CDIs representing such interests) should not be issued to, or for the account or benefit of, Restricted Overseas Shareholders.
-Should the Company make such determination, the New Shares (or interests therein, including Just Eat Takeaway.com CDIs representing such interests) shall instead be allotted, issued and delivered to a person appointed by the Company to hold the New Shares (or interests therein, including Just Eat Takeaway.com CDIs representing such interests) for such Restricted Overseas Shareholders on terms that such person shall, as soon as practicable, sell the New Shares (or interests therein, including Just Eat Takeaway.com CDIs representing such interests) so issued on behalf of such Restricted Overseas Shareholders.
+The Company may, under the terms of the Scheme, determine that New Shares should not be issued to Restricted Overseas Shareholders.
+Should the Company make such determination, the New Shares shall instead be allotted, issued and delivered to a person appointed by the Company for such Restricted Overseas Shareholders on terms that such person shall, as soon as practicable following the effective time, sell the New Shares so issued.

-Any such sale will be carried out at the best price which can reasonably be obtained at the time of sale and the net proceeds of such sale (after the deduction of all expenses and commissions incurred in connection with such sale, including any value added tax payable on the proceeds of sale) will be paid to the relevant Just Eat Shareholder by sending a cheque in accordance with the terms of the Takeaway.com Offer.
+Any such sale will be carried out at the best price which can reasonably be obtained at the time of sale and the net proceeds of such sale (after the deduction of all expenses and commissions incurred in connection with such sale, including any value added tax payable on the proceeds of sale) will be paid to the relevant Just Eat Shareholder by sending a cheque in accordance with the terms of the Scheme.
 Any remittance of the net proceeds of the sale referred to will be at the risk of the relevant Just Eat Shareholder.
-Neither Takeaway.com nor any person appointed by Takeaway.com in connection with the foregoing will have any obligations whatsoever (subject to applicable laws, regulations and rules) in relation to the timing of such sales or the price obtained and such sales may be made individually or together with other New Shares (or interests therein, including Just Eat Takeaway.com CDIs representing such interests) to which the foregoing applies.
-Restricted Overseas Shareholders should be aware that the sale of such New Shares (or interests therein, including Just Eat Takeaway.com CDIs representing such interests) has not been underwritten and the net cash proceeds to be received as a result thereof is uncertain.
-None of Takeaway.com, any person so appointed by Takeaway.com, or any of their respective directors, affiliates, associates or agents shall have any liability to Restricted Overseas Shareholders to achieve a particular price per New Takeaway.com Share (or interest therein, including a Just Eat Takeaway.com CDI representing such interest).